leapdao/leap-node/README.md

 To run the node you execute a leap-node with commandline arguments.

-The bare minumum of arguments required are:
+The bare minimum of arguments required are:

 * `--config` to specify a path to local JSON file with network configuration or a JSON RPC url of another leap-node to get configuration from
 * `--rootNetwork` to specify a root chain provider url (e.g. your own ethereum node or infura)